Services & Programs

 Volunteer Court Support Program

-If you are a woman appearing at 408 York Street, Law Courts Building (Winnipeg), a trained volunteer Court Worker can assist you through the court experience.
+If you are a woman appearing at 408 York Street, Law Courts Building (Winnipeg), one of our staff members can assist you through the court experience.